leanprover-community/mathlib3/docs/extras/casts.md

 Hopefully these clues will be enough to get beginners through.
 Remember that numerals sometimes need coercing too, and  `↑7 = 7` might not be true by `refl` -- although it will be provable using `simp`.

-# More information about what is going on.
+## More information about what is going on

 The rest of this document gives more background about what is actually going on here.
 If anyone finds that they are having to read it without really wanting to, e.g. because they have a goal which the techniques above won't solve, they might want to let me (Kevin Buzzard) know so I can try to make the simple helpful bit better.